-To help expedite snow removal, the Department of Public Works is reminding residents and businesses to observe parking regulations during and after snowstorms.
+To help crews expedite snow removal, the Department of Public Works is reminding residents and businesses to observe parking regulations during and after storms.

-The ban is in effect for 36 hours after a snowstorm.
+The ban is in effect for 36 hours after a storm.
 Residents are urged to park in driveways or designated private lots.

 Official Snow Emergency